 6. Comparable Services

 The Board compared the Investment Manager's fee with those of other funds administered by EPFL having regard to size, investment objectives and policies.

-The Investment Manager's fee was more expensive than other EPFL administered funds displaying similar characteristics.
+The Investment Manager's fee compared favourably with other EPFL administered funds displaying similar characteristics.